 Google Analytics (GA) and Firebase Analytics (FA), despite their common name, are widely different in many aspects.
-While GA is a general-purpose (and more web oriented) analytics tool, Firebase was built keeping mobile in mind: therefore, the feature set is different between the two, with some things that were added in FA and things that are missing from GA.
+While GA is a general-purpose (and more web-oriented) analytics tool, Firebase firebase analytics ionic 3 was built keeping mobile in mind: therefore, the feature set is different between the two, with some things that were added in FA and things that are missing from GA.

 The Firebase SDK is really a mobile development stage, not only an independent investigation apparatus.
 I have brought this up previously, yet comprehend that the examination reports are only one arrangement of instruments in the Firebase stage, intended to coordinate with other Firebase devices –, for example, Cloud Messaging, Cloud Functions, Remote Configuration and so forth.